CompDiff: Hierarchical Compositional Diffusion for Fair and Zero-Shot Intersectional Medical Image Generation: Experiments

 \subsubsection{Fairness in Image Generation Quality}

-CompDiff achieves the lowest ES-FID across sex, race, and age on both modalities (Table~\ref{tab:overall_and_equity}).FairDiffusion improves over baseline but consistently underperforms CompDiff on single-attribute fairness.
-Table~\ref{tab:intersectional_selected} presents selected intersectional subgroups spanning common to rare demographics (full results omitted for compactness).
-CompDiff improves FID (↓ FID indicates better performance) for rare subgroups (e.g., 40-60 F/A: 204.0 $\rightarrow$167.9 on chest) while maintaining gains on common subgroups (e.g., 60-80 M/W: 115.2$\rightarrow$97.6), demonstrating that fairness improvements do not come at the cost of majority group performance.
-FairDiffusion improves over baseline on most subgroups but shows limited gains for the rarest intersections where training signal is scarce.
+CompDiff achieves the lowest ES-FID across sex, race, and age on both modalities (Table~\ref{tab:overall_and_equity}).
+Across intersectional subgroups spanning common to rare demographics, it improves FID for rare subgroups (e.g., 40-60 F/A: $204.0\rightarrow167.9$ on chest) while maintaining gains on common ones (e.g., 60-80 M/W: $115.2\rightarrow97.6$), so fairness gains do not cost majority-group quality.
+FairDiffusion improves over baseline but consistently underperforms CompDiff, with limited gains for the rarest intersections where training signal is scarce.